bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 To check if you have HTTPS enabled open Chrome and look for the padlock next to the URL.

-If you don’t see it, you may see the "Not Secure” text instead.
+If you don't see it, you may see the "Not Secure” text instead.

 ![Not Secure](https://pagedart.com/images/30-ways-to-improve-your-website-performance/not-secure.jpg)